 Regardless of culture, historical context, or social circumstance, men and women view the world as well as each other - through gender-specific lenses giving rise to gender-linked dilemmas that are particularly complex and acute.

-However, this element of diversity has brought about potential development to the hospitality sector.
+However, this element of diversity has brought about potential development in the hospitality sector.

-Women, who tend to possess transformational leadership characteristics, brought about important changes in the hospitality business through providing a vision and inspiring a sense of purpose in others.
+Women, who tend to possess transformational leadership characteristics, brought about important changes in the hospitality business by providing a vision and inspiring a sense of purpose in others.